srbrry/bienvenue-musician-app-client/README.md

 - As a user I want to be able to export the entire list of venues in a text file for easy access later.
 - As a user I want to be able to click the booker's contact information and contact them via the app.
-- As a user I want to be able to click the name of a venue and then be sent to an separate landing page with further information about the venue.
 - As a user I want to be able to see the amount of times a venue has been viewed.

 Version 3.0